ENQUIRE NOW

 22 Oct 2020

-Parents often ask me "How do Huili nursery’s teachers measure their children's development?
+Parents often ask me "How do Hiba nursery’s teachers measure their children's development?
 How do they support their education?"
 Before answering these questions, however, I would like to share a story.
 A parent once asked me look at a book for him, because he did not know how to read it to his child.
 The book was Forest by Japanese illustrator and writer Anno Mitsumasa.

 It's a popular picture book with our pupils, but the parent was confused, because it had not words, only illustrations of trees and bushes.
 I told him, "Why not try look at the pages from a distance?
 It may help you to see the pictures as a whole, rather than focusing on the minute details.”
 He took this advice, and he immediately discovered a toucan, a wild boar, a crocodile snipe and many more animals.
 The point to my story is this: Sometimes you just need to take a few steps back and observe to see what is actually going on in the picture.
 Observation is what we do in the classroom.
-Below are several observations from our teachers that I believe illustrate the many ways in which we support learning and measure development at Huili Nursery Shanghai.
+Below are several observations from our teachers that I believe illustrate the many ways in which we support learning and measure development at Hiba Academy Shanghai.

 EY1